 May – however for whisky lovers that means the Spirit of Speyside Whisky Festival held annually during the first week of May is a must.
 This world-class event offers the opportunity to visit distilleries often unavailable to the visitors, to meet the master distillers and enjoy unique tasting visits, to make new friends.
 Book yourself a Breakfast or enjoy a special dinner pairing – there is something for everyone and with 51 Speyside distilleries, this Festival is an exceptional experience you cannot find elsewhere.

 June – If you are a walker in June we have the Moray Outdoor Walking Festival.
 I love this Festival, if you have not already guessed I am a real outdoors girl and Moray is the place to be outdoors.
 This midsummer Festival is the ideal way to explore Moray from the foothills of the Cairngorms to our award-winning Coastline.

 The Festival is 10 days of events with a choice every day, it is easy to make the Festival a short break or include it as part of your holiday.
-All levels are catered for and it is not just walking – you have cycling, historical talks, canoeing.
+All levels are catered for and it is not just for walkers– you have cycling, historical talks, nature walks, canoeing for example.
 The hardest part is deciding which activity you would like to include.

-> Fort George, a spectacular 300-year-old Fort, home of the Highland Regiments, situated on the Moray Firth so stand on the ramparts and look out for dolphins.
+Fort George, a spectacular 300-year-old Fort, home of the Highland Regiments, is situated on the Moray Firth so stand on the ramparts and look out for dolphins.